brycewray/hugo-site/content/posts/2020/04/full-11ty-js-monty.md

 .&nbsp;.&nbsp;.&nbsp;but, that said, I do hope that this post and the repo---and, yes, even those aforementioned branches thereof---will help others with Eleventy-based sites who want to take a shot at all-.11ty.js templating.

 I must once again extend my highest thanks and commendations to various folks for their extremely valuable help, online code examples, and/or superb community behavior (or, as some of them might spell it, *behaviour*).
-Three stand out in particular.
+Four stand out in particular.

 ### Reuben Lillie